 Smoothie Express Blending Jars

-Products whose containers are molded of polypropylene, which is BPA-free:
+Products whose containers are molded of polypropylene:

 Cocoa Latte blending jars